Frances Elizabeth Myers1

 Witnesses: Elizabeth Brenton, mark of Jane Stanley.8

-Thomas Slade, who evidently did not marry, left a considerable fortune in stocks, money, property, and trade assets, to be divided in a complex manner among his kinfolk.
+"Thomas, who evidently had never married, left a considerable fortune in stocks, money, property, and trade assets to be divided in a complex manner among his kinfolk.
 He distributed £53,100 to his immediate relatives, the largest sums going to his brother John and nephew Robert.
 He also bequeathed a total of £11,000 to some other members of the family and smaller amounts to sundry relations.
-His lands in the parishes of East and West Morden in Dorset, England, he left to his brother David, and a storehouse in Poole to David’s son Thomas.
-Half of his “Newfoundland trade and all my plantations, rooms, storehouses, flakes, land and estates . . . and also my ships, brigs, sloops, schooners, boats, craft, fishing implements and other effects belonging to the said trade” went to his nephew and partner William Cox.
+His lands in the parishes of East and West Morden in Dorset, England, he left to his brother David, and a storehouse in Poole to David?s son Thomas.
+Half of his Newfoundland trade and all plantations, rooms, storehouses, flakes, land and estates . . . and also ships, brigs, sloops, schooners, boats, craft, fishing implements and other effects belonging to the said trade went to his nephew and partner William Cox.
 The other half was placed in trust with his cousin Robert for his son Thomas and for the son of his brother David, also named Thomas.
-It was further enjoined that at the age of 24 the two Thomases were to become partners in Thomas Slade’s company, which would take the name of Thomas Slade and Thomas Slade.
+It was further enjoined that at the age of 24 the two Thomases were to become partners in Thomas Slade?s company, which would take the name of Thomas Slade and Thomas Slade."6,9 In 1836, there were six Slade family firms operating in Newfoundland.
+They were one of the last merchant families to conduct trade directly from Poole.4

 Citations